adtechnology/adsolutions-ios-AdMediation/gdpr.md

 _id: "5e716fc09a0b5040d575080f"
 ```

-Please check in the grants of Vendor "5e716fc09a0b5040d575080f" if is "vendorGrant: true", if it is "false" please don't execute the Facebook Ad SDK.
+Please check in the grants of Vendor "5e716fc09a0b5040d575080f" if is "vendorGrant: true", if it is "false" please pass the additional Keyword (still tbd) to appnexus.